SAFETAG/SAFETAG/content/adids/network_mapping/before_you_start.md

 ### Before You Start

-This lesson is best thought of as two separate lessons, combined for logical flow - first is the mapping segment where participants discover the layout of the network and what else is on it, and the second is a deeper dive into specific servers to scan for vulnerabilities.

-#### Setting up Exploitation VM
+While in the audit flow itself, these activities are closely linked together and part of the flow of the audit, training on this is likely to take multiple sessions:

+  * Network Mapping and Service Discovery
+    * Basic Network Mapping
+    * Identifying Network Hardware
+  * Network Traffic Analysis
+  * Vulnerability Scanning
+    * Using OpenVAS
+    * Other tools
+  * Vulnerability Research
+    * Service Identification
+    * Vulnerability Databases
+    * Default Configurations

+#### Preparing a Test Network

+This session exposes the network being used to a variety of increasingly invasive scans.
+It is absolutely important to have a private network to run these scans on so as to not disrupt an actual network and in many cases cross potential legal lines.

+In addition, it is very valuable to have "target" machines for the most invasive scans.
 Before you start the mapping exercises you will need to set up a laptop with multiple vulnerable virtual machines.

-  * Set up exploitable virtual machines and connect them to the router.
-  * Have one or two of the virtual machines not respond to ping's or other ICMP traffic.
-[TODO]
+See the Materials Needed section for suggested VMs to use.